ProjectMontauk/OpenMarket/README.md

 # 📦 Smart Contract Audit Repo
 ---
 OpenMarket is the first Open-Source continuous trading prediction market AMM that enables continuous trading until the market expiration date.
-Unlike other open-source repos, particants can sell buy/sell shares at any time and the market owner can partially resolve the market, enabling the redemption of shares according current market dynamics.
+Unlike other open-source repos, particants can sell buy/sell shares at any time and the market owner can partially resolve the market, enabling the redemption of shares according to current market dynamics.

 ## 🚀 What Makes OpenMarket Unique